-However, I do think there are a few games that DO have their place and that’s why I’m sharing them for free.
+However, I do think there are a few games that DO have their place and that’s why I’m sharing them.
 I’ve also included why you need them, or why you should skip them.
-Just because they’re free doesn’t mean every single one is for every single person.
+Just because they’re here doesn’t mean every single one is for every single person.

 What If You Want Printed Games?